-(a) any industrial structure other than bulk power supply facilities that may be used substantially to extract, produce, manufacture, transport or refine sources of energy, including ancillary facilities as may be used or useful in transporting, storing or otherwise providing for the raw materials or products of any such industrial structure.
-This shall include but not be limited to industrial structures such as oil refineries, gas plants, equipment and associated facilities designed to use any, or a combination of, natural gas, propane gas and liquefied natural gas, which store on site a quantity to provide 7 days of continuous operation at a rate equivalent to the energy requirements of a 30 megawatt electric generating station and its associated facilities, plants for coal conversion-and, onshore and offshore loading and unloading facilities for energy sources.
-Energy facility shall also include and energy transmission pipelines, storage tanks, or any other facility which the applicant or 2 or more petition categories as defined in RSA 162-H:2, XI request and the committee agrees, or which the committee determines requires that are not considered part of a certificate, consistent with the findings and purposes set forth in RSA 162-H:1."local distribution network;

-- (b) electric generating station equipment and associated facilities designed for, or capable of, operation at any capacity of 30 megawatts or more; - (c) an electric transmission line of design rating of 100 kilovolts or more, associated with a generating facility under subparagraph (b), over a route not already occupied by a transmission line or lines; - (d) an electric transmission line of a design rating in excess of 100 kilovolts that is in excess of 10 miles in length, over a route not already occupied by a transmission line; - (e) a new electric transmission line of design rating in excess of 200 kilovolts; - (f) a renewable energy facility; and - (g) any other facility and associated equipment that the committee determines requires a certificate, consistent with the findings and purposes of RSA 162-H:1, either on its own motion or by petition of the applicant or 2 or more petitioners as defined in RSA 162-H:2, XI." - Site 102.16 "Exemplary natural community" means a rare natural community type and high quality example of a more common community type as determined by the New Hampshire Natural Heritage Bureau. - Site 102.17 "Historic sites" means "historic property," as such term is defined in 36 C.F.R. §800.16(1). - Site 102.18 "Key observation point" means a point from a scenic resource that has the greatest number of proposed facility structures or components potentially visible, where the greatest amount of public use is anticipated, and at which access to the scenic resource is most easily or likely achieved. - Site 102.19 "Landscape" means the characteristic, visible features of an area including landforms, water forms, vegetation, cultural features and all other objects and aspects of natural and human origin. - Site 102.20 Site 102.10 "Motion" means a request made to the committee or the presiding officer after the commencement of a contested proceeding for an order or ruling directing some act to be done in favor of the party making the motion, including a statement of justification or reasons for the request.
+- (a) any industrial structure that may be used substantially to extract, produce, manufacture, transport or refine sources of energy, including ancillary facilities as may be used or useful in transporting, storing or otherwise providing for the raw materials or products of any such industrial structure.
+This shall include but not be limited to industrial structures such as oil refineries, gas plants, equipment and associated facilities designed to use any, or a combination of, natural gas, propane gas and liquefied natural gas, which store on site a quantity to provide 7 days of continuous operation at a rate equivalent to the energy requirements of a 30 megawatt electric generating station and its associated facilities, plants for coal conversion, onshore and offshore loading and unloading facilities for energy sources and energy transmission pipelines that are not considered part of a local distribution network.; - (b) electric generating station equipment and associated facilities designed for, or capable of, operation at any capacity of 30 megawatts or more.: - (c) an electric transmission line of design rating of 100 kilovolts or more, associated with a generating facility under subparagraph (b), over a route not already occupied by a transmission line or lines. - (d) an electric transmission line of a design rating in excess of 100 kilovolts that is in excess of 10 miles in length, over a route not already occupied by a transmission line.; - (e) a new electric transmission line of design rating in excess of 200 kilovolts. - (f) a renewable energy facility.; and - (g) any other facility and associated equipment that the committee determines requires a certificate, consistent with the findings and purposes of RSA 162-H:1, either on its own motion or by petition of the applicant or 2 or more petitioners as defined in RSA 162-H:2, XI." - Site 102.17 "Energy transmission pipeline" means a pipeline used to transport natural gas, oil, or other source of energy. - Site 102.186 "Exemplary natural community" means "exemplary natural community" as defined in RSA 217-A:3, VII, namely, "a viable occurrence of a rare natural community type or and high quality example of a more common natural community type as designated determined by the New Hampshire Nnatural hHeritage bBureau based on community size, ecological condition, and landscape context." - Site 102.19 "Fragmentation" means the loss of habitat that results from the division of relatively large, continuous habitats into smaller, more isolated remnants. - Site 102.2017 "Historic sites" means "historic property," as such term is defined in 36 C.F.R. §800.16(1)(1) and RSA 227-C:1, VI, and may include rural, designed, traditional and natural landscapes. - Site 102.21 "Investment grade credit rating" means a current rating for senior unsubordinated debt of AAA, AA, A, or BBB, as issued by Standard and Poor's Corporation, or Aaa, Aa, A, or Baa, as issued by Moody's Investors Service, Inc. - Site 102.2218 "Key observation point" means a viewpoint that receives regular public use and from which the a scenic resource that has the greatest number of proposed facility would be prominently visiblestructures or components potentially visible, where the greatest amount of public use is anticipated, and at which access to the scenic resource is most easily or likely achieved.